Interjurisdiction notification received for positive COVID-19 case who recently traveled to PEI

 The Chief Public Health Office has received an interjurisdictional notification regarding a COVID-19 case who traveled to PEI prior to testing positive.

 The individual is from Atlantic Canada and recently tested positive in their home jurisdiction.
 The individual was on Prince Edward Island in the days prior to testing positive and may have been infectious while in PEI.
+When the individual entered PEI they did not have any symptoms of COVID-19 and had a PEI Pass.
+All the PEI close contacts have been contacted, are fully vaccinated, and have tested negative.

 Individuals at the potential exposure sites at the specified times who are fully vaccinated (fully vaccinated means 14 days after receiving the second dose of an approved vaccine) should closely monitor for symptoms and if they become symptomatic, immediately get tested for COVID-19 and self-isolate until the results come back.